-If a review violates Trustpilot's User Guidelines, the reviewed company can report it from their business account.
-There are 13 reasons for reporting reviews.
+If a review violates Trustpilot's User Guidelines, the reviewed company can report it from their business account for one or more of 11 reasons.

 Reasons for reporting a review

 There's a problem with part(s) of the review

 - The review contains offensive language that is accusatory, defamatory, violent, coarse, sexist or racist

 - The review contains personal information that could be used to track, identify, contact or impersonate someone (e.g. name, address, phone number, email, or credit card details)

 - The review includes promotional references (including links)